open-feature/community/Elections/2023/Election-Guidelines.md

 # Results

-Voting will close on the 17th December 2023 23:59 UTC.
+Voting will close on the 31st January 2024 23:59 UTC.
 Nominees will be stack ranked.
 If a nominee becomes ineligible, the election committee will skip those nominees and pick the nominee with the next-highest score.
 The exact scores for each candidate will be public.